pbrandiezs/udacity-fullstack-project-item-catalog/vagrant/catalog/README.md

 http://localhost:8000/users/JSON
 ```
 ## Expected Output
-* See the file Expected_Output.doc for screenshots
+* See the file Expected_Output.docx for screenshots